Work: Child throttling a goose

 “Boethos, although he is better with silver, made an admirable child throttling a goose”, Pliny.

-Thanks to this passage by Pliny we can identify the author of this small, in the round, sculpture (h 32cm) of a child playing or struggling with a goose.
+Thanks to this passage from Pliny, we know the author of this sculpture, which depicts a child playing or struggling with a goose.

 There is a strong contrast between the child’s chubby, well-combed appearance and the violence of the act of suffocating the animal.
 The expression of child’s face and the look in his eye reveal a certain cynicism that contradicts the natural innocence of the child.
 The realistic portrayal of the goose indicates careful observation from nature.
 The goose’s feet, beak and the various sizes and thicknesses of its feathers are all accurately recreated.